dannystaple/dannystaple.github.io/_posts/2008-06-02-power-and-data-transmission.md

 ## Wiring a 12 volt rail through the house

 An old friend lives in a house out in the moors, where he generates his own power through both a diesel generator and a wind turbine.
-The house came with very old wiring, not really suitable for safe use at 240 volts.
+The house came with old wiring, not really suitable for safe use at 240 volts.
 He hired an electrician to wire the 240 volts, and converted the old wiring into a 12 volt DC system.

 ### Pros